How Charity Digital’s digital marketing team is tackling the digital divide

 Beyond that, we’re working with more, bigger tech companies now, which means we can do more to improve their offerings to charities.
 We’ll be running a conference and a webinar series, which again, should have great scale, so that’s exciting too.

 Chloe Green is Copywriter within Charity Digital’s marketing team and has been at the organisation just over a year.
 Her role is a mix of writing for and managing Charity Digital News, writing content for Charity Digital News’ advertising clients, and producing and managing content to promote Charity Digital’s other services.

 CDN: What resonates the most with charities when it comes to content?

 Coming from a business technology background, I’d say understanding the charity audience has been one of the most interesting, and tricky, aspects of my job.
 There’s a difference between producing content that a CIO of a massive financial company wants to read, and that of a small charity CEO or senior manager.

 Over the last year I feel I’ve come to understand a little bit of what resonates with our audience.
 Our charity readers mostly want content that they can easily pull apart for useful information, whether it’s a resource, a new digital grant or competition, some vital news on regulation or data risk to share with their trustees, a product comparison or a high-level tech concept simply explained.

 But it’s a continuous process to refine our content to make it as useful as possible for readers, and I’ve been learning so much about analysing the data that we collect to build that bigger picture of what works and what doesn’t.
-Data analytics for inbound marketing is not an area I’ve had much experience in, but I was given the chance to do some training through Tech Trust and the support I’ve received from my team has helped grow my confidence in that whole area.
+Data analytics for inbound marketing is not an area I’ve had much experience in, but I was given the chance to do some training through Charity Digital and the support I’ve received from my team has helped grow my confidence in that whole area.